-A. The enforcement investigations and analysis officer (EIAO) will develop a verification plan (VP) in conjunction with the FLS and in-plant inspection team when the DM decides to defer enforcement following the issuance of an NOIE or to hold a suspension in abeyance following the suspension of the assignment of inspection personnel for a food safety related issue.
+A. The EIAO will develop a verification plan (VP) in conjunction with the FLS and in-plant inspection team when the DM decides to defer enforcement following the issuance of an NOIE or to hold a suspensionin abeyance following the suspension of the assignment of inspection personnel for a food safety related issue.
 The VP provides a systematic means for IPP to verify that an establishment is effectively implementing the corrective measures that were proffered to FSIS.
-The EIAO has the primary responsibility for preparing the written verification plan.
+The EIAO has the primary responsibility for preparing the written VP.
 However, the EIAO is to work with the in-plant inspection team, including the FLS, in the development of the VP.